 If you were married, you have one year from the date your divorce is finalised to apply to the Court.

 There is no time limit if you are separated but not yet divorced.
-However, you do not need to wait to finalise your divorce before starting your property settlement proceedings.
+You do not need to wait to finalise your divorce before starting your property settlement proceedings.
 They can and should be started as soon as possible.

-If you haven’t agreed outside of these timeframes, you should contact an experienced family and divorce lawyer to determine your options.
+If you haven’t agreed outside of these time frames, you should contact an experienced divorce lawyer to determine your options.

 Conclusion